ivanm11/dataflytest/doc/www/markdown/getting_started.md

 Introduction
 ------------

-We start with minimum amount of code and use modern tools for deployment and client-side coding.
+We start with a minimum amount of code and use modern tools for deployment and client-side coding.
 NoSQL and No Big and Heavy Framework.
 This approach should help us make custom projects fast and easily maintain them afterwards.